Kochen-Specker Contextuality: Applications of quantum contextuality

-The name {\it shallow circuit} refers to circuits that are of constant depth, independently of the input size.
+The name {\it shallow circuit} refers to circuits that are of constant depth, regardless of the input size.
 Constant depth implies that the corresponding operations can be run in a constant time, as operations on different sets of qubits can be run in parallel.

-As a starting point, \citet{Bravyi:2018SCI} showed that there exist problems that can be solved by a quantum algorithm with certainty and in constant time for any input size, i.e., with a shallow circuit, but require a time logarithmic in the length of the input for any classical circuit that solves them with a sufficiently high probability.
-This work has been further extended \citet{Bravyi:2020NP} to take into account what happens if noise is explicitly modeled.
-In \citet{Bravyi:2020NP}, an alternative, and arguably simpler, argument has been presented to show the gap between quantum and classical shallow circuits.
+As a starting point, \citet{Bravyi:2018SCI} showed that there are problems that can be solved by a quantum algorithm with certainty and in constant time for any input size, i.e., with a shallow circuit, but require a time logarithmic in the length of the input for any classical circuit that solves them with a sufficiently high probability.
+This work was further extended \citet{Bravyi:2020NP} to account for what happens if noise is explicitly modeled. \citet{Bravyi:2020NP} presented an alternative, and arguably simpler, argument to show the gap between quantum and classical shallow circuits.

-It is important to remark that the arguments presented in \citet{Bravyi:2018SCI} and \citet{Bravyi:2020NP} do not involve any oracle.
-In fact, a speed-up proven in the oracular setting may not translate into a real-world advantage, as a classical algorithm may take advantage of the internal structure of the oracle to solve the problem more efficiently~\cite{Johansson:2017QIP,Johansson:2019ENT}.
+Note that the arguments presented by \citet{Bravyi:2018SCI,Bravyi:2020NP} do not use the oracular paradigm.
+This is important, since a speedup proven in the oracular paradigm may not translate into a real-world advantage, as a classical algorithm may take advantage of the internal structure of the oracle to solve the problem more efficiently~\cite{Johansson:2017QIP,Johansson:2019ENT}.